codeblind-ai/codeblind-ai.github.io/content/en/blog/posts/spa-hosting.md

 <details open>
   <summary>1.2 Ensure your repository name is correct</summary>
-  For the site to be hosted on Github Pages, the repository name must be in the format `username.github.io` where `username` is your Github username or organization name.
+  For the site to be hosted on Github Pages, the repository name must be in the format <code>username.github.io</code> where <code>username</code> is your Github username or organization name.
 </details>

 <details open>